Rayed Mohammed Abdullah Ali

-Rayed Mohammed Abdullah Ali (born 1978) is a Saudi Arabian student pilot, notable for having been deported from New Zealand in 2006 after it was realised that he had lived and trained in the USA with Hani Hanjour, one of the hijacking pilots in the September 11, 2001 attacks.
+Rayed Mohammed Abdullah Ali (born 1978) is a Saudi Arabian student pilot, notable for having been deported from New Zealand in 2006 after it was realised that he had lived and trained in the USA with Hani Hanjour, one of the hijacking pilots in the 11 September 2001 attacks.

 Time in New Zealand

 Ali entered New Zealand in February 2006 on a student visa, saying his dream was to become a commercial airline pilot and that he needed an English language qualification to assist.
 He then moved to Auckland to learn English and then moved to Palmerston North to fly at the Manawatu Aero Club.
 He told the Palmerston North flight school that he had obtained his private pilot's certificate in the United States and spent several years there before returning to Saudi Arabia to work in his father's textile business.
 He wanted to pass the International English Language Testing System (IELTS) exam so he could return home to train for his commercial pilot's licence.

-On May 29, 2006, New Zealand authorities raided Ali's Palmerston North home, and on May 30 he was deported back to Saudi Arabia under escort.
-On June 10, 2006 the New Zealand government released a statement saying that Ali was deported because he "posed a threat to national security" and confirmed that he had lived and trained in Phoenix, Arizona, USA with fellow Saudi Hani Hanjour in the months leading up to the September 11, 2001 attacks.
+On 29 May 2006, New Zealand authorities raided Ali's Palmerston North home, and on 30 May he was deported back to Saudi Arabia under escort.
+On 10 June 2006 the New Zealand government released a statement saying that Ali was deported because he "posed a threat to national security" and confirmed that he had lived and trained in Phoenix, Arizona, USA with fellow Saudi Hani Hanjour in the months leading up to the 11 September 2001 attacks.

 Section 72

 It was only the second time that section 72 of the New Zealand Immigration Act has been used to deport someone.
 Its use requires the consent of the Governor-General, and there is no right of appeal.
 It was used for the deportation of Soviet spy Anvar Kadyrov, a former KGB operative who was apprehended by New Zealand authorities in 1991 while attempting to obtain a New Zealand passport using a copy of a birth certificate of a deceased.
 Section 72 provides that where the Immigration Minister certifies that the continued presence in New Zealand of a person constitutes a threat to national security, the Governor-General may, by order in council, order that person's deportation.

-New Zealand Police seized Ali's flight logbook from the flight school, where he had flown several times in a Cessna aircraft accompanied by the flight school instructors.
-Immigration authorities also stated that Ali used a variation of his name when entering the country.
-In 2004, the Arizona Daily Star reported him as Rayed Mohammed Abdullah.